 If you’ve held a valid medical certificate at any point after July 14, 2006, you may never have to see an Aviation Medical Examiner (AME) again, thanks to the BasicMed rule.
 And for those just getting started, you may be able to complete just one AME medical exam at the beginning of your flying career.
 Then, use the simplified BasicMed process as long as your flying can be accomplished with third-class privileges.

-This week’s video tip, which comes from Sporty’s Learn to Fly Course.
+This week’s video tip comes from Sporty’s Learn to Fly Course.
 We take a look at how the BasicMed program works, its limitations, and the steps you need to take to keep your BasicMed status current.

-The required checklist is provided in two parts: there are questions to be answered by the pilot in advance of the exam and a list of items for the physician to include as part of the exam which are typical of items found in any routine physical.
+The required checklist is provided in two parts: there are questions to be answered by the pilot before the exam and a list of items for the physician to include as part of the exam, which are typical of items found in any routine physical.
 The questions include a short medical history and list of current medications and, as one might expect, information about whether the pilot has had a medical denied, suspended, or revoked.

 Pilots are required to complete an online training course in aeromedical factors every two years.
 The course is available free from AOPA or Mayo Clinic.
 A copy of the course completion certificate should be saved and a notation of the training made in the pilot’s logbook.

 Perhaps the greatest financial and regulatory relief of the reform movement comes to those with special issuance medicals.
 Special issuance medicals are an option for pilots with certain medical conditions that are specifically disqualifying.
 Once FAA reviews the history and circumstances, the pilot may be cleared to fly under the special issuance authorization.